Canada Can Emerge Triumphant From Trade Wars With China

 Not only will alternatives present themselves in a trade war, but there is also an obvious danger in relying on geopolitical adversaries to provide important items.
 This was particularly evident during the pandemic, when Canada imported a million masks from China—only to find that they couldn’t be distributed to provinces because they failed to meet proper standards.

-To address this, many countries are committing to onshoring (bringing supply chains home), and “friendshoring” (diverting supply chains to stable, non-hostile countries).
+To address this, many countries are committing to onshoring (bringing supply chains home) and “friendshoring” (diverting supply chains to stable, non-hostile countries).
 The Biden administration has identified 2,400 products—$1.6 trillion worth of imports—that it deems critical enough to fall under the friendshoring strategy.

 Canada should get serious about both onshoring and friendshoring.
 Overreliance on a volatile geopolitical adversary for imports and exports doesn’t only mean you might get faulty products during an emergency—it also means you are muzzled when it comes to unfair trade practices.

-If you feel that you have no conceivable alternative to your present employer, you won’t complain if they make you work extra hours without overtime pay.
+If you feel you have no conceivable alternative to your present employer, you won’t complain if they make you work extra hours without overtime pay.
 The same is true in the world of trade.

 Nowhere is this more evident than in honey imports.
-Because our federal government is scared of jeopardizing the Canada-China trade relationship, very little action is taken to crack down on the flood of Chinese honey cut with corn syrup, sugar cane, and rice syrup.
+Because our federal government is scared of jeopardizing the Canada-China trade relationship, very little action has been taken to crack down on the flood of Chinese honey cut with corn syrup, sugar cane, and rice syrup.
 Not only does this provide an inferior product to Canadian consumers, but it also undercuts Canadian beekeepers, who have to compete with an impure, cheaper import.

 Too many in Canada are stuck in a frame of mind where trade with China is considered an essential element of our economy for which there are no alternatives.
 If you brought this line of thought to a business negotiation, you would get a raw deal every time.
 To get a good deal, you have to theoretically be willing to walk away from the table.